entropy-software-io/reflection/README.md

 ## Extending
 This library does not box you in to a certain set of containers, allocators, and features.
 It was designed to fit into your code; not have your code fit around it.

+See the [Custom Reflection Example](https://github.com/entropy-software-io/custom-reflection) for a complete end-to-end of implementing a custom TypeInfo module and overriding containers.

 ### Custom TypeInfo Modules
 ```TypeInfo``` can be extended with custom modules, allowing you to specify custom data per type.